 These days, when everyone has a perfectly good digital camera built into a device in their pocket, compact cameras need to do something special to be worth the investment.
 Enter the Canon PowerShot G9 X Mark II, which packs a 1-inch sensor into a tiny pocketable body.
 This means it has much better dynamic range than a smartphone camera, and can therefore cope much better with a broad spectrum of lighting conditions.
 It’s a perfect camera to take everywhere, equipped with an optical zoom lens – something else smartphones don’t have – covering an equivalent focal range of 28-84mm.
 It’s a camera that’s pretty good at everything, and is a great choice especially for travel photography.

 The Canon PowerShot G1 X Mark III is one of the few compact cameras around that can tick three particular boxes – larger sensor, pocketable size and versatile zoom lens.
 This makes it a pretty powerful prospect for anyone looking for a camera that really does everything.
 Images from the G1 X Mark III look terrific straight out of camera, and the impressive autofocus does a great job of keeping up with the action.
 It isn’t perfect – that 200-shot battery life is woeful, though USB charging does mean you can at least plan around it.
 However, even with its foibles, the PowerShot G1 X Mark III is the best Canon compact, and one of the best compact cameras around full stop.
+Its impressive APS-C sensor also makes it one of the best low-light cameras you can buy right now.

 Okay, it’s not going to win any design awards, or imaging awards… or really any awards for that matter.
 But the Canon IXUS 185 HS does have one thing going for it – it’s one of the cheapest “proper” cameras around, often findable for a two-digit asking price, and that’s a rare thing in the photo world.
 While the imaging sensor isn’t greatly different from that you’d find on a smartphone, having an 8x optical zoom lens covering an equivalent range of 28-224mm is definitely an upgrade from anything a phone can do.
 If you’re on a budget and just need a camera that works then this will do that, though if you can stretch to any other camera on this list you’ll find it noticeably more capable.